 The only thing I can do now is learn from this dreadful experience that literally shook up my entire world – not only did I lose my girlfriend, but also my best friend, my business partner, my fellow globetrottergirl – and vouch that I won’t be making the same mistakes again in the future.

-What the future holds for me
+What the future will hold for me

 I made the right decision when I returned to Germany to be with my family instead of continuing to travel through Peru on my own.
 Even though I barely spent any time with them over the last few years, they were exactly what I needed to get through this.
 Upon my arrival, I met my brand new nephew who I fell head over heels in love with.
 My little nieces are so adorable that they are always able to dry my tears – they don’t even know how much they have done for me.

 In March, I returned to Berlin, a city Jess and I had chosen as a potential future base for the two of us after falling in love with the city last summer, spent a month there and was happy to discover that I still loved the city just as much, and will probably make it my home base sooner or later.

 I took the opportunity to spend a week in Malta last month where I was able to reflect on our relationship and the break-up, finding closure and also rediscovering my love for travel and exploring new places, something that had disappeared after the break up.